jeffgore00/jg_ts_react_node_project_skeleton/README.md

 This list assumes you would like all the features of this boilerplate and are using CircleCI with Codecov.

 - [ ] Fork or clone this repo.
 The `main` branch contains the single commit that can serve as the boilerplate.
-Note that this repo includes a `develop` branch with all the commits that led to its creation.
-Delete or overwrite it as needed, or you could clone only the `main` branch from the start.
 - [ ] Replace all instances of `ts-react-node-project-skeleton` with your application name.
 - [ ] Update the `<title>` and `<meta>` tags in `public/index-template.html` with your project info.
 - [ ] Delete `public/favicon.ico` or overwrite with your app's icon.